Find Grad Schools

 14 Yearly Graduations

 South Dakota State University is the 7th most popular school in the nation for students seeking a master's degree in animal science.
 Each year, around 11,400 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $7,773 per year, while in-state graduate students, on average, pay $8,164 per year.
-During the 2020-2021 academic year, 14 people received their master's degree in animal science from South Dakota State.
-Of these students, 64% were women and 21% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 14 people received their master's degree in animal science from South Dakota State.
+About 80% of this group were women, and 10% were students from an underrepresented racial-ethnic group.

 #9